 So if you enjoyed books like Circe by Madeline Miller (witch magic is very similar), Bear and the Nightingale (fear of the unknown in the woods), or Golem and the Jinni (nuanced hate to love romance between magical beings), I’d recommend for ages 15 and up.

 Bottom line: Thrilling, atmospheric, cathartic

-Man this book is thrilling.
-It continues to build its intrigue in a way that keeps you hungry, and the finale did not disappoint.
-In that I give this book a strong 4.5 frogs: it is a fast-paced yet contemplative standalone, and I was left utterly satisfied.
+Man is this book satisfying!
+It continues to build its intrigue in a way that keeps you hungry, and the finale does not disappoint.
+In that I give this book a very strong 4.5 frogs as it is a fast-paced yet contemplative standalone left me utterly jazzed. ❤

 Rating: 4.5/5 frogs